orval-labs/orval/CONTRIBUTING.md

 ## Credits

-This documented was inspired by the contributing guidelines for [create-t3-app](https://github.com/t3-oss/create-t3-app/blob/next/CONTRIBUTING.md).
+This document was inspired by the contributing guidelines for [create-t3-app](https://github.com/t3-oss/create-t3-app/blob/next/CONTRIBUTING.md).